ARM-software/abi-aa/pauthabielf64/pauthabielf64.rst

 ===========

-As an experimental ABI, marking ELF files that use this ABI is optional; it is the experimenters responsibility to match compatible relocatable object files and link-units.
+As an experimental ABI, marking ELF files that use this ABI is optional; it is the experimenter's responsibility to match compatible relocatable object files and link-units.
 Once this specification is used in production ELF files must be marked to allow toolchains and platforms to reason about compatibility.
 In contrast to much of the